Panchet: Demographics

+Languages

 Infrastructure

 Panchet has an area of 2.411 km2.
 It is 50 km from the district headquarters Dhanbad.
 There is a railway station at Kumardubi 9 km away.
 Buses are available in the town.
 It has 25 km roads and has both covered and open drains.
 The two major sources of protected water supply are tap water from treated sources and uncovered wells.
 There are 1,242 domestic electric connections and 400 road light points.
 Amongst the medical facilities, it has 3 hospital with 30 beds and 2 medicine shops.
 Amongst the educational facilities, it has 2 primary schools, 2 middle schools, 1 secondary school and 1 senior secondary school.
 There is a general degree college at Maithon 15 km away.
 Amongst the recreational and cultural facilities, it has 1 auditorium/ community hall, 1 library and 1 reading room.
 It has the branch offices of 2 nationalised banks, 1 agricultural credit society and 1 non-agricultural credit society.